balOS/quartz/content/Q- How might we apply map filter reduce to notes and what other primitives are relevant to this domain.md

 ---
-title: "Q- How might we apply map filter reduce to notes and what other primitives are relevant to this domain"
+title: Q- How might we apply map filter reduce to notes and what other primitives are relevant to this domain
-enableToc: false # do not show a table of contents on this page
+enableToc: false
+tags: question
 ---
 Authored By:: [[P- Rob Haisfield]]